A Guide to the AWS Cloud Adoption Framework

 People remain at the core of migrating to the cloud, so this perspective ensures their concerns get addressed.
 It covers career management as it relates to using cloud systems and incentive schemes for new personnel.

 This perspective combines IT Governance with Organizational Governance.
-It gives guidance on how to support business processes using cloud technology.
+It gives guidance on how to develop an AWS cloud governance model and support business processes using cloud technology.

 Stakeholders include project managers, business analysts, and program managers.